 35. Social Media Manager

-If you can’t get enough of Facebook and Instagram, why not turn your fondness for social media into a career?
+If you can’t get enough of Facebook and Instagram, why not turn your fondness for social media into a part-time online job or a career?

-Indeed say that internal social media managers earn an average of $48,000 per year.
-On a freelance basis it’s not uncommon to charge around $100 or more per month for each social network you look after on behalf of a client – and this can all add up.
+Indeed says that internal social media managers earn an average income of $44,724 per year.
+On a freelance basis it’s not uncommon to charge around $100 or more per month for each social media network you look after on behalf of a client – and this can all add up.

 - Posting content to social networks on behalf of companies.

 Big companies may have full-time social media roles, so if that’s what you’re looking for it’s worth searching the normal job boards.
 Alternatively, plenty of freelancers set up shop as self-employed social media managers, typically looking after social profiles for multiple clients.

 You will have to demonstrate strong experience of social networks and know the latest techniques for making the most of them.
 To really excel in this area you can take a specific related course.
 Social media advertising knowledge is particularly sought after.

 If you would like to make money with this online job, you should check out our feature on becoming a social media virtual assistant.

 One of the opportunities many people looking for online jobs ask about is work in search engine evaluation.
 It’s widely promoted online.
 The job involves rating search engine results to help the big search firms improve the listings they provide to internet users.
 The usual hourly pay is around $14.